 “Perfectionist-procrastinators always get things done, but never feel the work is good enough, working and reworking it up until or even, at times, beyond the deadline,” says Dr. Vermani.
-Their disappointment at what they see as a sub-par end result could spark an even stronger resolution to be perfect on the next thing—so the cycle continues.
+Their disappointment at what they see as a sub-par end result (or at missing a deadline) could spark an even stronger resolution to be perfect on the next thing—so the cycle continues.

 How to tell if you’re caught in the perfectionism-procrastination loop